Blow away the cobwebs and shake up your usual stodgy vacation with our pick of the best outdoor adventures in Europe to add to your bucket list.

 Hit the waves in Comporta, Portugal

 You don’t need to hop on a plane to Australia to catch some epic waves; not when the sun-drenched coastal village of Comporta in Portugal boasts its very own surfers’ paradise.
-With 30 miles of unspoiled coastline, consistent waves all year round, and a temperate climate, this laid-back hamlet is a magnificent surf spot for beginners and novices alike.
+With 30 miles of unspoiled coastline, consistent waves year-round, and a temperate climate, this laid-back hamlet is a magnificent surf spot for beginners and novices alike.
 If you are just starting out, there are numerous surf schools that cater to all abilities.
 And come sundown, the thatch-roof bars lining the beach provide the perfect spot to catch the sunset; with a glass of sangria in hand, of course.

 Go tobogganing at Big Pintenfritz in Switzerland